-In the Southland, near Brookhaven, Miss., is a small congregation (New Salem), composed of about 40 members, all laboring (farmers) people; most of whom depend on borrowed money to make their crops.
+In the Southland, near Brookhaven, Miss., is a small congregation (New Salem), composed of about 40 members, all laboring (farmers) people; most of whom depend on borrowed moncy to make their crops.
 Hence, are poor in this world's goods, humble, plain and simple in their home-life, selfsacrificing, economical in the extreme; yet rich in good works, especially so in the matter of giving of their hard earned means for the cause of the Master.

 Having labored with them in the gospel recently, I learned these interesting facts, which should cause many of the more fortunate congregations and individuals to really be ashamed of their "donothing," "give-nothing" (or little) policy.
-During the past 13 months, they tell me that they

-"Here are six subs. for the OPA.
-It gives us re- with a Bro.
-Red. have paid out in money for preaching the gospel, at home and in mission work, to white and black, over \$400.00.
+During the past 13 months, they tell me that they with a Bro.
+Red, have paid out in money for preaching the gospel, at home and in mission work, to white and black, over \$400.00.
 In addition to this they spent around \$200.00 on tabernacles for places to preach the gospel.
 They seldom give less than \$100.00 as support to the preacher, who holds their meetings of about 10 days duration.
 Then, in addition to all this they give to the poor saints in their congregation.